 I had no idea how good I had it when I had a home cooked meal for lunch.
 All I knew was that my lunch was very different from the lunches my peers were eating.
 Never mind the lucky ducks who got to actually buy their lunches in the cafeteria.
 Those were the chosen elite in my book.
 I guess you could say I had serious lunch envy as a kid.

-Up until now, I haven’t had to worry too much about school lunches because Mini Chef gets out of school early enough to still have lunch at home.
-But no parent can escape the daily lunch grind, and lets face it.
+Last year was the first year I had to start packing school lunches.
+In the beginning, I was packing balanced, nutrient-dense, beautiful-to-look-at lunches.
+But by the end of the year, my kid was lucky I wasn’t throwing the dog’s rawhide bone into his lunchbox.
+No parent can escape the daily lunch grind, and lets face it.
 If your kids are watching what most mainstream American kids are eating in the cafeteria, they might be feeling a little lunch envy themselves if you make their lunches from scratch.

 Most kids have no idea what lurks in those seemingly harmless packages of sugar and chemical infested “treats”.
 And as a kid, they probably don’t care all that much anyway.
 They just want to be like their friends.
 Nobody wants to stand out from the crowd at that age.
 It’s the same way with every generation.